I am an affected other

 We are a woman-led, lived experience organisation offering choice, voice and change for women across the UK.
 This includes women who are affected by someone else’s gambling.

-At thrivin’ together cic we offer support in a tailored way as we know every woman, story and situation is different.
-We currently offer:
+At thrivin’ together cic we offer support in a tailored way as we know every woman’s story and situation is different.
+We offer:

 - 1-2-1 peer support